meaniebeanie22/meaniebeanie22.github.io/chapters/how-the-ship-was-abandoned.md

 # :x score
 a group or set of twenty or about twenty.
 "a score of men lost their lives in the battle"
+# :x bofp
+generally a pair mounted in a sort of holster, sort of like [:this](https://civilwartalk.com/attachments/pistol-baldric-jpg.380091/)